gvwilson/sensibleadventures/nardica/nardica.md

 Doctor Johel pushed her chair back and folded her hands in her lap, studying him.
-"Johnson…what are you doing here?
+"Johnson...what are you doing here?
 I mean, what are you *really* doing here?"

 "I just need to get to Mount Tyree, Gayathri.